Venom (Sony's Spider-Man Universe): Fighting Carnage

-One year later, after Eddie visits incarcerated serial killer Cletus Kasady to interview him, (Note: As depicted in Venom (2018).)
-Venom can figure out where Kasady has hidden the bodies of victims, which gives Eddie a huge career boost.
+One year later, after Eddie visits incarcerated serial killer Cletus Kasady to interview him (Note: As depicted in Venom (2018).)at the behest of Detective Patrick Mulligan, Venom can figure out where Kasady has hidden the bodies of victims, which gives Eddie a huge career boost.
 After Kasady subsequently invites Eddie to attend his execution by lethal injection, Venom is provoked to attack Kasady via insults towards Eddie.
 After briefly witnessing Venom's true form, Kasady bites Eddie's hand, unknowingly ingesting a small part of Venom as they reproduce.
 Eddie is then contacted by Anne, who tells him that she is now engaged to Dan, much to Venom's displeasure.

 Wanting more freedom to eat human brains instead of chicken brains, Venom has an argument with Eddie, and the two end up fighting until the symbiote detaches from his body; they go their different ways.
 Venom makes his way through San Francisco by hopping from body to body and attending a rave until Anne finds him at Mrs. Chen's store and convinces him to forgive Eddie.
 She bonds with Venom herself to break Eddie out of a police station after he is arrested on suspicion of aiding in Kasady's escape from prison, as the symbiote piece he had ingested metamorphoses into Venom's offspring "Carnage."
 Making amends, Venom and Eddie bond again.
-Arriving at a cathedral with Dan, where Kasady and his lover Frances Barrison plan to get married, after Barrison and Kasady take Anne and Officer Mulligan hostage, respectively.
+Arriving at a cathedral with Dan, where Kasady and his lover Frances Barrison plan to get married, after Barrison and Kasady take Anne and Mulligan hostage, respectively.
 Venom is shocked to see Carnage ("a red one") envelop Kasady and address them as "father", seeking to eat them, refusing to fight until Eddie promises to let him eat "everybody."
 Venom begins to fight Carnage but is quickly overpowered, and the latter decides to kill Anne atop the cathedral.
 Venom manages to rescue Anne in time with Dan's help and provokes Barrison to use her sonic blast powers, causing both symbiotes to separate from their hosts as the cathedral collapses and the falling bell kills Barrison.
 Venom saves Eddie by bonding with him along with the help of Anne and Dan before the impact.
 Carnage tries to bond with Kasady again, but Venom devours him before biting Kasady's head off and escapes with Brock from the police, bidding farewell to Anne and Dan, and takes a tropical vacation with Brock.